9xeb/purplesec/README.md

 cp ~/.ssh/known_hosts ansible/.ssh/known_hosts

 # edit ansible/vars/main.yml and set the required volumes and parameters

-# set the name of the interface in your sniffer correctly
-bash setup-interface.sh

 # Now you can push your configurations wherever you want!
 bash ansible.sh ansible/push-compose.yml